 The development of glass may have been the most important aspect of the way beer glasses are made today.
-As beer glasses became more and more popular, consumers could actually see what they were drinking and demanded a lighter and more appealing look as well as taste.
-This led to the filtration of beers; people no longer wanted the coarse chunks that were often found in the earlier beers of the breweries.
+As beer glasses became more and more popular, consumers could actually see what they were drinking and demanded a lighter and more appealing look and taste.
+This led to beers' filtration; people no longer wanted the coarse chunks that they often found in the earlier beers of the breweries.
 With this new, more aesthetically pleasing wave of beer glasses, it seemed like beer steins were on the way out.

 The development of glassware continued and produced a variety of beer glasses for all kinds of different beers.
 The most popular in the United States is the 16-ounce pint glass.
-It was originally used to fit the top of a Martini shaker, but bartenders soon found that as the brew flowed out of the beer taps the pint glass was the perfect vessel because it allowed for some of the carbonation to be released and allowed the aroma of the beer to be more pronounced.
+They originally used it to fit the top of a Martini shaker.
+Still, bartenders soon found that as the brew flowed out of the beer taps, the pint glass was the perfect vessel because it allowed for some of the carbonation to be released and allowed the beer's aroma to be more pronounced.
 It is also favored for its storage capabilities; pint glasses can be stacked on top of each other and stored easily upright on shelves, quickly making them a favorite with the bartenders who ended up having to wash out each glass.

-A drive to get people to buy their brand of beer by earlier breweries led to some unique and groundbreaking moves on the marketing and promotional front.
-Early breweries were often prohibited to give away beer or other rewards to their customers, but found that giving away beer glasses was a great way to reward customers and also to advertise for themselves.
+A drive to get people to buy their beer brand by earlier breweries led to some unique and groundbreaking moves on the marketing and promotional front.
+Early breweries were often prohibited from giving away beer or other rewards to their customers but found that giving away beer glasses was a great way to reward customers and also to advertise for themselves.
 This led to the breweries producing beer glasses that were works of art unto themselves.
 The first were ornate and expensive; they would often have gold or silver embossed on the sides.
-Eventually, artists for the breweries began doing detailed etchings on the sides of the glasses or steins and even developed a method of firing enamel paint onto the beer glasses.
-These enameled glasses remain some of the most rare beer collectibles, even though they were made more recently than the others.
-Today, some of the beer collectibles and signs are worth thousands of dollars and sought out worldwide by eager collectors.
+Eventually, artists for the breweries began doing detailed etchings on the sides of the glasses or steins and even developed a firing enamel paint method onto the beer glasses.
+These enameled glasses remain some of the rarest beer collectibles, even though they were made more recently than the others.
+Today, some beer collectibles and signs are worth thousands of dollars and sought out worldwide by eager collectors.
 Have you looked up in the top of Grandpa’s old drawer lately?